 Double click to see the contents and hit set up, wait for it to do its thing.

 Windows 10 Fresh Install

 Because of how Windows operates between versions, the latest is backwards compatible with everything, but going back doesn’t work the same.

 So let’s get fresh, you don’t get any other options.

 Windows will then do its thing and install, leaving you back in a newly installed version of Windows 10 to suffer through the Cortana guide.

 USB Method – No BIOS

-There’s two methods to this, one requires you to enter the BIOS and the other you can do directly within Windows 11, just like the with ISO – the benefit is that you now have neat little USB drive for whenever you need to reinstall Windows 10!
+One requires you to enter the BIOS and the other you can do directly within Windows 11, just like the with ISO – the benefit is that you now have a neat little USB drive for whenever you need to reinstall Windows 10!

 USB Drive Set Up